 Senior Capstone Experience

-In addition to the ten required courses, each philosophy major must also complete the Senior Capstone Experience (SCE) which takes the form of a senior thesis.
+In addition to the ten required courses, each philosophy major must also complete the Senior Capstone Experience (SCE), which takes the form of a senior thesis.
 Majors will work in close association with a department mentor; and those majors who do successfully complete the SCE will receive four credits toward graduation.
+Students doing two majors may often write a single thesis which is jointly advised by the two departments and counts for both majors.